 This is a college-level, independent-study course.
-AP Physics C: Mechanics is a calculus-based introductory Physics course.
+AP Physics C: Mechanics is a calculus-based introductory physics course.
 It is designed to prepare students for the AP Physics C: Mechanics Exam.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges and universities.
 The Physics C: Mechanics course is equivalent to a one-semester, calculus-based, college-level physics course and is especially appropriate for students planning to specialize or major in engineering or one of the physical sciences.
 The course explores topics such as kinematics; Newton's laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Introductory differential and integral calculus are used throughout the course.
+At HTHS, this course is typically taken as an optional, embedded extension for AP Physics 1 students.